Lady Pink: Graffiti HerStory

 In her art, Pink has focused on activism and empowering women, using graffiti and murals as acts of rebellion and self-expression.
 Lady Pink’s current canvases continue this mission as seen in the work Black Venus (2020) that features the Venus of Willendorf (25,000 BCE) reimagined as a voluptuous Black woman, covered by colorful tattoo style art, holding Lady Liberty’s torch while wearing a pink “pussy hat” made popular during the 2017 Women’s March in Washington DC.
 In Activism is Never Done (2008), she addresses the challenges that women face in society including inequities in pay, teen pregnancy, incarceration, poverty and exclusion from the art world by painting graphic images of women shackled, behind bars, and pregnant rising out of a cavernous inferno.

 For her first solo exhibition at the Museum of Graffiti, Pink has also created a body of work that celebrates her mentors from within the graffiti movement including KEL139, Caine One, Crash, and Erni Vales.
 Producing these rare portraits of some of the graffiti world’s most important artists is a new direction for the artist who believes that through her paintings she can keep their names and their history alive.
-Along with these pieces on display in the room to your right, we present important milestones from Lady Pink’s impactful career that come together to tell Graffiti HerStory.
+Alongside these pieces on display will be a timeline of important milestones from Lady Pink’s impactful career that together tell Graffiti HerStory.